Fund Rules

 Moderation: Community reviews are checked by moderators to make a determination whether reviews that were flagged by the Catalyst scripts should be published or discarded altogether.

 Voting: Community members vote using the Project Catalyst voting app.
-Votes are weighted based on voter's ada token holding.
+Votes are weighted based on voters' ada token holding.

 Results: Votes are tallied and the results published in a Fund Results guide.